 Students who fail to pay their bill before the start of classes will be withdrawn by the university from their classes.
 Please remember that all students were required to submit financial documents in order to obtain the I-20 or DS-2019 from Georgia State University, and therefore the university is expecting that the student will not have difficulties in making their tuition payments.
 Please come to International Services and meet with an advisor if you are having problems with making your tuition payments on time.
 Please be aware that financial problems can cause problems with your ability to maintain your immigration status.
 Please read this form for scholarship and loan options: Financial Assistance

 Georgia State University offers need-based, nonresident tuition waivers to qualified international students.
 The tuition waiver only waives the out of state portion of the tuition.
 If granted a waiver, the student would still be responsible for paying the in state portion of the tuition costs.
 Students who are citizens or permanent residents of the U.S., or who have asylee/refugee status, are not eligible for these awards.
-Additionally, students are generally not eligible for financial assistance during their first academic year at Georgia State.
-If selected for a waiver, students must enroll for a full course of study for the term selected unless they are graduating during the semester in which they receive the waiver.
-In this case, a student may be enrolled in less than full time.
+Additionally, students are generally not eligible for financial assistance during their first academic year at Georgia State, and must be within one academic year of graduating.
+If selected for a waiver, students must enroll for a full course of study for the term selected.